 Elective Three: AFRICA ROTATION

 Swedish Family Medicine sends residents and fellows to Mangochi Malawi.
-SFM faculty Elizabeth Hutchinson and UW Global Medicine fellowship grad (and DFM alum) Anna McDonald are the site preceptors for this experience.
-Care for underserved and infectious disease experience are the focuses of this experience, additional surgical experience may be available depending on how this site develops.
+SFM faculty and UW Global Medicine fellowship grad (and DFM alum) Anna McDonald is the site preceptors for this experience.
+Care for underserved and infectious disease experience are the focuses of this experience, additional surgical experience may be available depending on how this site develops. .
 4-5 months lead time is required.

 Elective Four: INPATIENT SERVICE WEEKS